Transcendent-Tapir/Distorted-Domains/characters.md

 ### Assets

-You start with 2 d6 assets.
-Roll 3 times for each
+You start with 2 assets, roll 3 times for each.
+Then set them both to d6 or one to d4 and one to d8.

 D12 | thingy     | thing      | of  | stuff
 :-: | :-:        | :-:        | :-: | :-: